 Back to top

-There is a potential risk that panitumumab may be present in breast milk, so women are advised not to breastfeed during treatment and for a few months afterwards.
+There is a potential risk that panitumumab may be present in breast milk, so women are advised not to breastfeed during treatment and for two months after the last dose.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you’re having panitumumab treatment.
-You should tell them the name of your cancer specialist so they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking panitumumab.
+Tell them the name of your cancer doctor so they can ask for advice.